 Sony WH-1000XM3 vs Sony WH-1000XM4: features

 Despite noting the subtle upgrades, you're probably still asking yourself why you'd pay extra for the XM4s.
-Well, here's one reason: they feature Sony's brand new audio processor – the DSEE Extreme.
+Well, here's one reason: they feature Sony's very latest audio processor – the DSEE Extreme.

-The older XM3s feature the DSEE HX chip, which upscales compressed audio files such as MP3 to hi-res quality in real time.
-The newer DSEE Extreme does that too, but it add's Sony's Edge-AI artificial intelligence to mix, which claims to allow for a more accurate sound from these files too.
+The older XM3s feature the DSEE HX chip, which upscales compressed audio files such as MP3 to hi-res quality in real-time.
+The newer DSEE Extreme does that too, but it adds Sony's Edge-AI artificial intelligence to the mix, which claims to allow for a more accurate sound from these files too.

-Both headphones feature Sony's excellent noise-cancelling, which shuts out the world with impressive efficiency.
-However, the XM4s use a new algorithm and new Bluetooth System on Chip to analyse outside noise in even greater detail.
+Both headphones feature Sony's excellent noise-cancelling, which shuts out the world with impressive efficiency, but the XM4s go the extra mile.
+They use a new algorithm and new Bluetooth System on Chip to analyse outside noise in even greater detail.

 The XM4 are more convenient to use, too.
 While the XM3s only connect to one device at a time, the XM4s can connect to two devices – such as your laptop and phone – simultaneously.
-It may sound like a subtle difference but it could make your life a whole lot easier.
-(Note: Sony says the 'Multipoint' feature will be enabled in an upcoming firmware update).
+It may sound like a subtle difference but it can make your life a whole lot easier.

-Both headphones use the same control systems – a touch-sensitive panel on the earcup and your chosen voice assistant (Amazon Alexa or Google Assistant).
-You can also hold your hand over the cup to activate Quick Attention mode, which lowers the volume of the music so you can have a conversation without removing your headphones.
+Both headphones use the same control systems – a touch-sensitive panel on the ear cup and your chosen voice assistant (Amazon Alexa or Google Assistant).
+You can also hold your hand over the cup to activate Quick Attention mode, which lowers the music volume so you can have a conversation without removing your headphones.
 Handy when ordering a coffee or speaking to a flight attendant.

 But, again, the XM4s have a few more tricks up their sleeve.
 You get a new Speak to Chat feature that recognises your voice and automatically lowers the volume, plus improved call quality thanks to Precise Voice Pick-Up technology.